yapweijun1996/Faceapi-with-Service-Worker-v20/PLAN.md

     *   **Problem**: On the `face_register.html` page, the camera would not start automatically after the Face API models were loaded and warmed up.
 The `warmup_completed` callback queue was not being executed.
     *   **Solution**: The `handleWorkerMessage` function in `faceapi_warmup.js` was updated to correctly iterate through and execute the functions in the `warmup_completed` array.
 A guard was also added to prevent the warmup completion logic from running multiple times, resolving the issue.

+13. **Worker Termination on Tab Backgrounding**:
+    *   **Problem**: If the application tab was left in the background, the browser would eventually terminate the worker to conserve resources, causing the app to become unresponsive upon return.
+    *   **Solution**: A re-initialization mechanism was implemented using the Page Visibility API.
+When the user returns to the tab, a health check (`PING`/`PONG`) is sent to the worker.
+If the worker doesn't respond, the application automatically re-initializes the Face API, ensuring a seamless user experience.

 ---

 ## 6. Future Improvements